model-graph-tools/analyzer/README.md

 ## Graph Database

 The analyzer walks through the resource tree of the management model until all resources are processed and stored in the graph database.
-The goal of the analysis is to prepare the data in such a way that makes it very easy to perform specific tasks, such as:
+The goal of the analysis is to prepare the data in such a way that makes it straightforward to perform specific tasks, such as:

 - show a graphical representation of one or several resources
 - show relationships between resources, its capabilities, operations and attributes